maybeanerd/eoy/slides.md

 ## State:
 - the repo exists
-- I kind of know what I want to do
 - I bought a domain

 ---
-layout: image-right
+layout: intro-image-right
 image: './images/crab.png'
 transition: slide-up
 ---

 # crab

-Elk, the mastodon client, but it's a crab.
+Elk, the mastodon client, but it has a crab theme.

 ## State:
-- there's a crab
+- crab
-- actually cool feature: tied to our mastodon instance
+- actual feature: use and login is tied to our mastodon instance

 ---
-layout: image-right
+layout: intro-image-right
 image: './images/eoy.webp'
 ---